spatie/laravel-resource-links/docs/formatters/json-structure.md

 }
 ```

 This can be done with formatters!
-You can create your own formatters by implementing the `Spatie\LaravelResourceEndpoints\Formatters\Formatter` interface.
+You can create your own formatters by implementing the `Spatie\ResourceLinks\Formatters\Formatter` interface.

 The package includes 3 formatters: